MichaelCurrin/code-cookbook/README.md

 ## Contributing

 Contributions are welcome.
-See instructions.
+See instructions:

 <div align="center">